pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 ## Task 1: Creation of repository inside Oracle Cloud Container Registry Repository

+You creates a public repository in this task.
+Later, we will push Auxiliary Image in this repository.

 1. In the Console, select the *Hamburger Menu* -> *Developer Services* -> *Container Registry* as shown.
     ![Container Registry Icon](images/ContainerRegistryIcon.png)